Benefits Eligibility and Dependent Information

 Or physically or intellectually disabled children who are incapable of self-sustaining employment, regardless of age, provided they are covered prior to the maximum age otherwise applicable (additional information on Disabled Dependent Eligibility is below)

-An adult dependent child of an employee is eligible for coverage up to the age of 26.
+An adult dependent child of an employee is eligible for coverage through the end of the month in which they turn age 26.
 Eligibility is regardless of whether he/she qualifies as the employee’s tax dependent, is a full-time student or is married.

 Note: If the adult dependent child of the employee is married, only the adult dependent child of the employee will be eligible for coverage.